Murali Pillai: Early life and education

 He subsequently went on to complete a Master of Laws degree and Master of Business Administration degree at the National University of Singapore.
 He also obtained a Master of Business Administration degree from the University of California, Los Angeles.

 Pillai played hockey as a student and had represented his school.
 He was also once President of Raffles Hall in NUS.

 Police and legal career

-While serving his National Service, Pillai was a platoon commander in the 2nd Guards Battalion of the Singapore Army.
 In 1992, Pillai joined the Singapore Police Force as an Assistant Superintendent of Police, primarily involved in investigations into white-collar crimes.
 He completed his National Service obligations in 2017 as Deputy Superintendent (NS) upon reaching age of 50.

 Pillai was called to the Singapore Bar in 1996.
 In 2014, he defended Choo Wee Khiang, a former PAP Member of Parliament, against his corruption charges.

 Pillai was the head of commercial litigation at Rajah & Tann at the time of the 2016 Bukit Batok by-election.
 He then stepped down from his post in an effort to better balance his work commitments and political responsibilities.
 He was appointed Senior Counsel in 2020.